siramsay/bare-bones-boiler-plate/README.md

 **Main**

-The main element has `display: flex;` set on it and the flex items as centred with `justify-content: center;` and `align-items: center;`.
+The main element has `display: flex;` set on it, and the flex items centred with `justify-content: center;` and `align-items: center;`.
-That is all that is included since the main purpose of this boiler plate is CSS experimentation and drawing.
+That is all that is included since the main purpose of this boiler plate is CSS experimentation and drawing which I generally want to be centred on the page.

+If you want to use this for other work you could remove the above rule for the main element and the markup of the main element, that is the `<article>Content</article>` and `<aside>Aside</aside>`.
+You could also deleted the `<header>Header</header>` element.

 ## CSS
 ### Reset CSS